 Option #3: Begin Investing

-Don’t have the confidence to start your own business, or a specific field in mind to go to a vocational school?
+Don’t have the confidence to start your own business or a specific field in mind to go to a vocational school?
 Consider taking a job, any job.
-Work at Walmart stocking shelves, or at a fast food restaurant while living with your parents or friends.
+Work at Walmart stocking shelves, or a fast-food restaurant while living with your parents or friends.
 Put as much of your income into savings as you can, and take a course in investing.

 A lot of college graduates spend so much time paying off their loans well into their 30s and 40s without putting a cent towards their retirement.
 By saving and learning how to invest, you can start building your financial future now rather than later.

 High school students are being coached to go to college and be successful, even though the statistics show that success isn’t guaranteed.
 Maybe you’ve found yourself graduating college with an expensive piece of paper and no idea what to do next but pray for a job.
 Perhaps you know precisely what you want to do with your life, but can’t afford the time and cost of college spent “figuring it out.”

 You aren’t alone, and you don’t have to end up like the many unemployed college graduates struggling to find a job.
 Learn how to manage your money as soon as you can, and paint a new financial future for yourself.